- Accessing the New Visualization Canvas

 The main components you'll need to create your visualization are a Dimension and a Measure.

 - Dimension: a field that orders, groups, or categorizes your date.
 The dimension is often shown on the x-axis of the chart, or as points on a map.
+You can also add additional dimensions to create levels of hierarchy for drilling in to the data.

 - Measure: a numeric field or a count of rows associated with the selected dimension.

 To get started, you'll want to first select the columns from your dataset that you'd like to chart, or select the type of chart you'd like to create.
 If you select a Dimension first, you'll notice small green dots next to the available charts based on the datatype of your selected dimension.
-If you select a Chart type first by clicking on one of the options, you'll see a Recommended Columns section populate in the Data tab.
+If you select a Chart type first by clicking on one of the options, you'll see a Recommended Columns section populate in the Dimension dropdown.

 Group Dimension Values

-This section allows you to define how your bars or columns should look in your chart.
-Use the Multi-Series Display Options section to define whether you'd like series to be grouped, stacked, or 100% stacked.
+You can use the Multi-Series Display Options section to define whether you'd like series to be grouped, stacked, or 100% stacked.

 |Fig 1: Grouped||Fig 2: Stacked||Fig 3: 100% Stacked|